zowe/zowe-install-packaging/containers/kubernetes/README.md

 Either way, if no issue, you should see following output: `service/gateway-service created`

+##### Expose discovery service

+Exposing discovery service is mandatory when there is zowe component running on z/OS side (outside of k8s) and requries doing dynamic registration.

-Note that there is also discovery service which is optional, in order to enable, run the following steps:
+If you choose to enable, run the following steps:

 - If using `LoadBalancer`, run: